Make product safety

 not part of your redesign

-My object is to provide expert design guidance during the design and
+My object was to provide expert design guidance during the design and

 development process for information technology equipment and similar products.